NCAA Football: Bethune Cookman at Central Florida (USATSI)

 The growth of the program was no more evident than in 2007.
 UCF posted a then-school-record seven-game winning streak during the season.
 The conference championship was the first in program history.

 O'Leary helped tailback Kevin Smith post one of the most dominant single-season rushing performances.
-The junior rushed for 2,567 yards, good for second all-time in NCAA history, and 29 touchdowns.
-He became the only rusher in the state of Florida and the 12th all-time in the NCAA FBS to eclipse the 2,000-yard mark in a season.
+The junior rushed for 2,567 yards, good for second all-time in NCAA history at the time, and 29 touchdowns.

 The 2008 season saw Joe Burnett also earn first-team All-America honors as he shattered the school and C-USA punt return records and graduated ranked 19th in NCAA history in career punt return yards.